 As a clearinghouse for research, the Center for Urban Education Success publishes practitioner briefs that address particular topics, questions, and problems pertinent to urban education.
 In preparing these briefs, we draw upon our network with other urban secondary schools to help understand how these schools are successfully addressing the challenges and questions they confront.
 Then, we bring these “on the ground” successes into conversation with research literature to produce a series of briefs that support the work researchers and practitioners are doing in urban education.

 Bullying, which involves an intention to do harm, repetition and a power imbalance between bully and victim, has become a public health concern not only in the U.S. but worldwide.
 With an understanding of bullying as a violation of a child’s basic human rights, this two-part brief explores the phenomenon (history, prevalence, risk factors, and consequences) in Part I and reviews research-based interventions in Part II, with a focus on school settings.
 Alongside the increased societal and research attention to bullying, a related and subsequent phenomenon of cyberbullying has emerged, thus stimulating and refocusing public awareness while also eliciting a heightened sense of fear and powerlessness among parents and educators.
 This brief’s analysis of empirical research aims to provide a balanced and accurate depiction of bullying in all of its forms.
 A resource guide for teachers and practitioners is included.
+The work involved in preparing this brief was supported by a grant by the Moskowitz Family Foundation.
+The opinions and conclusions reported, however, are solely the author’s.

 Best Practices for Educating English Language Learners: History, Controversy, and a Path Forward (September, 2018)